unlessgames/xrnx/docs/guide/observables_and_preferences.md

 ```

+As you can see all we had to do was to assign our observables to the `bind` field on the checkboxes and valuebox, Renoise will take care of updating our settings when the view changes and vice versa.

+Of course you could also use observables this way without them being included in your settings, but this is the most common usage pattern for them.

+## preferences.xml

-When you assign the preferences, Renoise will take care of saving your settings.
+When you assign the preferences, Renoise will take care of saving and loading your settings.
 Your tool will have a `preferences.xml` file created in its folder with the values from your options table.
+As long as you are using simple types, you don't have to worry about (de)serializing values.

 Try restarting Renoise to see that the values you've set in your dialog will persist over different sessions.

 ## Complex Documents